College of Law > Law Library > About

 Selections for the DePaul University Libraries are made under a formal Selective Housing Agreement with the law library.

-• All depository materials are catalogued and integrated into the collections.
+• All depository materials are catalogued and integrated into the collection.

 • The law library houses mostly law-related titles covering all three branches of government.